nabilmerk/docker-grcov-nightly/README.md

 Signification for tags are provided:
 - `latest`: build from the last release version of the [repository](https://github.com/nabilmerk/docker-grcov-nightly),
 - `X.Y` or `X.Y.Z`: build from the release `X.Y` or `X.Y.Z` version of the [repository](https://github.com/nabilmerk/docker-grcov-nightly),
-- `main`: build from the last commit version of the [repository](https://github.com/nabilmerk/docker-grcov-nightly),
 - `nightly`: build from scheduled with the last release of [nightly Rust](https://hub.docker.com/r/rustlang/rust).

 The scheduled build (`nightly`) is done everyday at 23:00 UTC in order to match the last release of [nightly Rust](https://hub.docker.com/r/rustlang/rust).